-This program reports four types of errors:
+This program reports the following types of errors:

 - 1. Instructions failed to execute.

 - 2. Errors failed to trap.

 - 3. Computation errors.

 - 4. Computation consistency checks failed.

 Check the System Error Log for reported errors.
 These errors may indicate hardware problems.